SkerdjanG/http-pulse/README.md

 java -jar /target/http-pulse-0.0.1-SNAPSHOT.jar
 ```

-* http-pulse cli will start executing in your terminal.
-Run **help** to get to know with the commands.
+* http-pulse cli will start executing in your terminal. :raised_hands: Run **help** to get to know with the commands.
 ```
 shell:> help
 ```

 ### Usage

-See the [documentation](https://github.com/SkerdjanG/http-pulse/wiki) for more details on the commands available.
+See the [documentation](https://github.com/SkerdjanG/http-pulse/wiki) for more details on the commands available. :notebook:

+### See demos

+You can check some useful demos at the [wiki page](https://github.com/SkerdjanG/http-pulse/wiki/Demos). :wink: